tsub/fish-git/README.md

 # fish-git

-Provides zimframework/git like git aliases.
+Provides zimframework/git like git aliases and functions.

 ## Install